clifinger/dotfiles/system/README.md

 # System Configuration Files

-Ces fichiers nécessitent des privilèges root et ne peuvent pas être gérés par stow.
+These files require root privileges and cannot be managed by stow.

 ## Installation